 Above, I discouraged you from planting lime seeds and trying to grow them.
 If you look on seed company websites, you won’t typically find lime seeds for sale.
 This is because while you may have some success growing a lime tree from seed, you are unlikely to grow actual limes.

 If you plan on planting a lime seed directly from the fruit, wash the seed well and set it out to dry for 2 – 3 days.
 Meanwhile, identify a sunny area that has slightly sandy soil and doesn’t pool with rainwater.

 Once your seeds are dry, dig a small hole and plant the seeds ¼ to ½ inches deep.
 Make sure to plant them in the spring so that they can take advantage of the warm summer weather.
 You can expect to see the seeds germinate after a couple of weeks.

 You will need to water regularly.
 You will need to wait 5 – 10+ years to see if it will grow limes.

 Lime trees need regular watering until they are established.
 The soil should become slightly moist when you water it, but avoid overwatering, as soggy soil can lead to fungus and rot.
 It’s also best to let the soil dry out a bit between watering and use a spray bottle to mist the tree’s leaves.

 That said, don’t panic when your lime tree doesn’t produce limes at first.
-They often take up to four years to start bearing fruit.
+They often take up to 4 years to start bearing fruit.
+The size of tree you start with plus the growing conditions will all impact when it fruits.
 Start with a larger sapling if you want to grow limes sooner.

 Here’s some good news — after all your hard work keeping your lime tree alive, you can expect it to live anywhere from 50 to over 100 years!
 So, go ahead and get planting to start enjoying years of homegrown limes.